Example 2: Farmer Voucher Issuance Programme

 Farmer’s ID

-Registration details (e.g., contact information, contribution payment)
+Registration details (e.g. contact information, contribution payment)

 Process Flow Steps

-1. Farmer registers through portal: The farmer registers on the online portal using their ID.
+Step 1: Farmer registers through portal: The farmer registers on the online portal using their ID.

-The SP system sends a request to the FR to retrieve complete details of the registered farmer using their ID.
+Step 2: SP system requests farmer details from the farmer registry: The SP system sends a request to the FR to retrieve complete details of the registered farmer using their ID.
 This includes personal information, farm specifics, and any other relevant data necessary for processing the e-voucher.

-3. FR connects through live feed to the land registry for verification and status updates: The FR continuously verifies land registration and permits through an event feed.
+Step 3: FR connects through live feed to the land registry for verification and status updates: The FR continuously verifies land registration and permits through an event feed.
 This involves checking the land registry to ensure that the farmer’s land ownership, permits, and other legal requirements are valid and up-to-date.

 Outputs